-The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2016).
+The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2020).
 In addition we have outlined these responsibilities in Appendix D.

-12. Safer Recruitment (separate policy available)
+12. Safer Recruitment (in addition please see the Safer Recruitment policy)

 Our school operates safer recruitment procedures including making sure that: